 Database Object Editors are the basic PostgreSQL Maestro tools for working with existing objects.
 The proper editor can be opened automatically after the object is created and is used for specifying and editing necessary object properties.
 You can also open the necessary object editor within the Explorer Tree or Object Manager.

 In the similar manner, let's consider the object editing by the example of Table Editor:

-The editor consists of a several tabs: Properties, Subitems, Data, Dependencies, Permissions, SQL.
+The editor consists of a several tabs: Properties, Data, Dependencies, Permissions, SQL.
 The Properties tab also contains lists of table fields, indexes, foreign keys, etc. available for modifications.

 So, to edit main table properties such as name, owner, comment, and tablespace use the Properties tab.

 The Subitems tab of the Table Editor is very helpful to manage table subobjects: fields, indexes, foreign keys, checks, triggers, rules, foreign key references.
 Just choose the appropriate part and edit the grid.

 The main parts of each Object Editor are the Data and Permissions tabs.

 To practice table data management, select the Data tab.
 For your convenience it was supplied with two view modes: as a table and as info cards.

 The Permissions tab is provided to control users' permissions on the table.
 The Dependencies one represents database objects depending on and referencing by the current table.
 The SQL definition of the table is also available.